mettamatt/subtitle_processor/README.md

 This signifies that the processing has been completed and the adjusted `.srt` file is available at `/path/to/file.adjusted.srt`.

-Remember that the script does not delete or modify the original `.srt` file, it merely reads it and creates a new, adjusted version.
+Remember that the script does not delete or modify the original `.srt` files, it merely reads them and creates new, adjusted versions.
 This way, your original subtitle data remains intact and unmodified.

 ## Constants